 On 1st October 2016, the Office for National Statistics announced that from 2nd December 2015, Aberdeen Harbour Board would no longer be classified as a public non-financial corporation but instead be classified as a National Private non-financial Corporation.

 In February 2017, the Office for National Statistics announced that from 1st October 2006, Community Safety Glasgow would be classified as Local Government.
 Therefore, Community Safety Glasgow has been included in the Local Government series from Q4 2006 onwards.
-The series has been estimated using annual administrative data from the inter-departmental business register.
-Actual data is used from Q1 2017 onwards.

 In November 2017, the Office for National Statistics announced that from 1st April 2017, Crown Estate Scotland (Interim Management) would be classified as Public Non-Financial Corporation.
 Therefore, Crown Estate Scotland (Interim Management) has been included in the Public Sector series from Q2 2017.
 Prior to Q4 2017, the series has been estimated using Q4 2017 data.